Bastardkb/Charybdis/readme.md

 - ball adapter, top
 - ball adapter, bottom
 - ball adapter, holder

+Please note the adapter of the 5x3 is not compatible with the 6x4, and vice-versa.

 On top of that, for each part of the keyboard you decide to print (case, plate, tent) you will need to print the other side from the normal keyboard (eg. left Scylla/right Charybdis 6x4, left Skeletyl / right Charybdis Nano 5x3)